 - The Elvie is obviously at a higher price point than many breast pumps.

-The Elvie will work for most women; however, it’s important to make sure that you can pump with one of the available flange sizes.
+The Elvie will work for most people; however, it’s important to make sure that you can pump with one of the available breast shield sizes.

 Here are a few tips to using the pump from veteran Elvie users: